×

 If you have not spent a lot of time in Bulgaria, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Bulgaria can be a great investment, as the country offers a wide range of properties at competitive prices.
 However, it is important to consider the cost of living in Bulgaria, as well as the availability of rental properties, before making a decision.
 Renting a home in Bulgaria can be a great option for those who are not ready to commit to a long-term purchase, as it allows for more flexibility and can be more cost-effective in the short-term.
-Ultimately, the decision to buy or rent a home in Bulgaria should be based on individual needs and preferences," remarked one member in Bulgaria.
+Ultimately, the decision to buy or rent a home in Bulgaria should be based on individual needs and preferences," said one person in Bulgaria.

 What do I need to know when buying property in Bulgaria?